How to Clean Art Dolls

 I would also advise you give it a good brushing.
 This should give your doll a nice clean smell and get rid of any oils and dirt that may have collected on the doll.

 Now you know about an overall basic cleaning, but what happens when you accidentally spilled something on your art doll that stained it.
-Don’t freak out, there is a way to clean it without the risk of throwing it in the wash or hand washing it.
+Don’t freak out, there is a way to clean it without risk throwing it in the wash or hand washing it.

 First, you need to remove any excess moisture from the stained area.
 Next, you need to find an oxygen-based stain removed and mix that with water.
 One example is Oxiclean.
 Most of these cleaners come in a powder form, so make sure it’s completely dissolved.